ILLUVRSE/Main/sentinelnet/acceptance-criteria.md

 ## 6) Security & transport
 **Acceptance**
 - mTLS is required for Kernel ↔ SentinelNet in production.
 For development `DEV_SKIP_MTLS=true` may be used. (`deployment.md` & `config/env.ts`)
-- Policy edits require RBAC in production; first cut assumes an authenticated principal (placeholder).
-Add RBAC gating before production rollout.
+- RBAC middleware must enforce role-based access for `/sentinelnet/check` and `/sentinelnet/policy`, using the configurable header (`SENTINEL_RBAC_HEADER`) and role lists (`SENTINEL_RBAC_CHECK_ROLES`, `SENTINEL_RBAC_POLICY_ROLES`).
+Requests without an allowed role must receive `403`.
 - Tests:
   - Health/readiness should indicate whether mTLS or Kernel endpoint is configured; no automated test required in dev.
+  - Unit/integration test covering RBAC allow/deny paths.

 ---

 ## 7) Async detection & event subscription
 **Acceptance**
-- A working prototype consumer that reads Kernel audit events and invokes policy evaluation exists (`event/consumer.ts` + `event/handler.ts`).
-For dev this can be polling `/kernel/audit/search`.
+- SentinelNet must ingest audit events either via the HTTP poller (`event/consumer.ts`) or via the Kafka consumer (`event/kafkaConsumer.ts`).
+Production deployments should configure Kafka brokers/topic/group; dev may continue to poll `/kernel/audit/search`.
 - Tests:
   - A smoke test that uses the Kernel mock to return a set of audit events and verifies `handleAuditEvent()` emits `policy.decision` events.